bao-project/bao-docs/source/bao_hyp/config.rst

         struct vm_platform platform;
     };

-For each VM, the following parameters must be specified:
+Each entry in this list represents a unique VM configuration, defining its image, memory address, CPU affinity, color mapping, and platform details.
+For each VM, the following parameters must be
+specified:

 - **image** [mandatory] - corresponds to the guest image (see details in `Guest Image`_)
 - **entry** [mandatory] - defines the entry point address in VM's address space;